app-sre/qontract-reconcile/docs/design/slo_doc_tracking_for_slo_metric_data.md

 A service may have multiple SLO-definitions with the same 'name', but spread across multiple SLO-documents.
 The reports produced by qontract-reconcile do not produce 'service_slo' YML data in such a way that multiples SLOs with the same name will be distinguishable.

-A sample YML snippet of a SLO-report's 'service_slo' appears today as follows:
+A sample of how a SLO-report's 'service_slo' property appears today:
 ```yml
 service_slo:
   - cluster: cluster1